Tanzania

 Before you go

 Many people describe the Rongai Route as more beautiful and more unknown.
 It feels like a secret trek!
 This route has the highest success rate for summiting.
 Remarkably, the Rongai Route is also accessible to those in wheelchairs.
-The seasons don't affect this region of the mountain, making it the safest and most popular route to climb in the rainy season (between March and May).
+The route starts on the northeastern side of the mountain, where seasons don't affect the region as much.
+This makes it the safest and most popular route to climb in the rainy season (between March and May).
 There are shorter walks between camps on evergreen terrain that wildlife flourishes upon.
+If you're lucky, you'll spot colobus monkeys, birds, and other creatures as you make your way through the rainforest.

 This is the popular route to trek during the rainy season (between March and May) This region of the mountain is not affected by the seasonal changes and rains that make some of the other routes complicated over these months.